chinamike65/hugo-tuolesi/content/book3/book3en.md

 179

-(3) The ten endowments
+(3) The Ten Endowments

-The ten ten endowments include ten kinds of perfection: having a complete human body; being born in a land with a strong spiritual culture; having all the normal faculties; being free from having committed any of the five inexpiable karmic deeds; pure faith in the Three Jewels and having interest in the spiritual path..
+The ten endowments include ten kinds of perfection: having a complete human body; being born in a land with a strong spiritual culture; having all the normal faculties; being free from having committed any of the five inexpiable karmic deeds; pure faith in the Three Jewels and having interest in the spiritual path.

 The Ten endowments are further divided into personal endowments and environmental endowments.

-One must be born as a human being, and be born as a human being who has the opportunity to practice.
+One must be born as a human being who has the opportunity to practice the Dharma.

 There are human beings in all four continents.
-Among the four continents, the people from the southern Jambuvidpa continent are the smartest and the most wise; the people from the northern continent are very long-lived, and they can live a thousand years, but they are relatively stupid.
+Among the four continents, the people from the southern Jambudvipa continent are the smartest and the most wise; the people from the northern continent are very long-lived, and they can live a thousand years, but they are relatively stupid.
 If Shakyamuni Buddha was born in the Northern continet, it would be impossible to save so many sentient beings, because the sentient beings there are very stupid.

 Why was Buddha born in India?